trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 TODO Get this working and cover the steps

+## Checking the connection type

+To verify that the application is connected to a wallet, use one of these methods:

+- `TezosAPI.IsConnected()`: Returns true if any kind of wallet is connected to the application and false if not.
+- `TezosAPI.IsWalletConnected()`: Returns true if a Beacon or WalletConnect wallet is connected.
+- `TezosAPI.IsSocialLoggedIn()`: Returns true if a social wallet is connected.

+To distinguish between Beacon and WalletConnect wallets, use `TezosAPI.GetWalletConnectionData()`.
+This method returns a `WalletProviderData` object that includes information about the connected wallet and account.
+Its `WalletType` field is `WalletType.BEACON` for Beacon wallets and `WalletType.WALLETCONNECT` for WalletConnect wallets.

 ## Disconnecting

 It's important to provide a disconnect button so the user can disconnect when they are finished with the application or if they want to connect with a different account.
 To disconnect the active wallet, call the `Wallet.Disconnect()` method.
 This method triggers the `WalletDisconnected` event and removes the connection from the wallet app.
-For Beacon connections, it removes the connection from the persistent menory.
+For Beacon connections, it removes the connection from the persistent memory.